It’s hard to recognize blank cells in a large data. Because a blank cell is just a white cell without any value.

 Here are the steps.

-And, the best part is, if you have blank cells with a formula it will also highlight it.
-If you have pivot table instead of a normal table, the steps will be same.
+And, the best part is, if you have blank cells with a formula it will also highlight it and if you have pivot table instead of a normal table, the steps will be same.

 So these are the 3 methods which you can use to highlight blank cells.
 You can use any of these methods which you think is a perfect for you.